0xblockbard/aptos-crowd/README.md

 # AptosCrowd

-AptosCrowd is a decentralized crowdfunding platform that implements both the Flexible (Keep-It-All) and Fixed (All-Or-Nothing) crowdfunding models, as popularized by Indiegogo.
+AptosCrowd is a decentralised crowdfunding platform that implements both the Flexible (Keep-It-All) and Fixed (All-Or-Nothing) crowdfunding models, as popularised by Indiegogo.

-The most significant benefits of a decentralized crowdfunding platform are greater transparency and fee efficiency.
+The most significant benefits of a decentralised crowdfunding platform are greater transparency and fee efficiency.
 With no intermediaries involved, it becomes easier to ensure that funds are spent appropriately and to track them if necessary.

 Additionally, smart contracts eliminate traditional crowdfunding platform fees, such as the fundraiser fee (typically 5–8%) and the payment processor fee (around 2.9%).

-In the Aptos ecosystem, a decentralized crowdfunding platform will also serve to foster a shared community spirit together in support of new and exciting projects for the future across various categories.
+In the Aptos ecosystem, a decentralised crowdfunding platform will also serve to foster a shared community spirit together in support of new and exciting projects for the future across various categories.

 Through crowdfunding, project creators and developers can lower their risk and gauge the market or community's response to their project based on the amount of Aptos raised.

-In contrast, the conventional approach entails either investing too much time or effort into a high-risk venture only to find lackluster demand.
+In contrast, the conventional approach entails either investing too much time or effort into a high-risk venture only to find lacklustre demand.

-Over time and with a growing user base, we can adopt a decentralized governance model where members can shape the future direction of new initiatives and ventures.
+Over time and with a growing user base, we can adopt a decentralised governance model where members can shape the future direction of new initiatives and ventures.

 With AptosCrowd, we hope to increase the number of successful projects on the Aptos blockchain driven by a supportive and growing community.